hallojaf/test1/week-2/readme.md

 #### Friday
 9a - building persistent applications
-am - pick your first team project
+am - Team Project
 2p - teachers as consultants
-pm - team project
+pm - Team Project
 6p - review and writing for the week

 > A change in perspective is worth 80 IQ points.